ViewtifulSlayer/AlliedSocietyFFXIV-DarkMode/README.md

 ## helpers:

-[@belthesar](https://github.com/belthesar) for the intial setup and help based on [the ffixv pvp malmstone calculator made in java ](https://github.com/belthesar/MalmstoneXPCalculator)
+[@belthesar](https://github.com/belthesar) for the intial setup and help based on [the ffixv pvp malmstone calculator](https://github.com/belthesar/MalmstoneXPCalculator)